Day to Day Life

 Extra activities

-Interns work between 9am to 5pm on weekdays, but evenings and weekends are free for you to spend as you wish.
+Volunteer interns work between 9am to 5pm on weekdays, but evenings and weekends are free for you to spend as you wish.
 The northern coast of Peru has amazing waves, beaches and towns to go visit, with lots of different activities on offer such as:

 • Brazilian Jiu Jitsu (BJJ) classes